keviinfoes/ZKRandao/README.md

 4. Run ZKRandao_node.py.

 Enjoy generating random numbers!
 The reward is 1 ZKR for submit and 1 ZKR for reveal.
 The ZKR token will be used for the governance of the contract, this includes adjustments in the boundaries for the determination of the random number.

-Note that this is a test implementation and runs on the testnet Ropsten.